Joouis/msal-react-utility/README.md

 - Manages token acquisition during MSAL interaction flows
 - Falls back to redirect login flow if no active account is found
 - For ID tokens, automatically refreshes if token is close to expiration (< 2 minutes)
+- Uses global configuration if available (see Global Configuration section)

 #### useFetchWithToken